Bubble memory: Commercialization

-The bubbles are created (the memory is written) with a seed bubble that is constantly split or cut by a hairpin-shaped piece of electrically conductive wire (such as aluminum-copper alloy) using a current strong enough to locally overcome and reverse the magnetic bias field generated by the magnets, thus the hairpin-shaped piece of wire acts as a small electromagnet.
+The bubbles are created (the memory is written) with a seed bubble that is constantly split or cut by a hairpin-shaped piece of electrically conductive wire (such as aluminum–copper alloy) using a current strong enough to locally overcome and reverse the magnetic bias field generated by the magnets, thus the hairpin-shaped piece of nonmagnetic wire such as copper acts as a small electromagnet.
 The seed bubble regains its original size quickly after cutting.
 The seed bubble circulates under a circular permalloy patch which keeps it from moving elsewhere.
 After generation, the bubbles then circulate into an "input track" and then into a storage loop.
 Old bubbles could be moved out of the loop into an "output track" for destruction later.
 The space left behind by the old bubbles would then be available for new ones.
 If the seed bubble is ever lost, a new one can be nucleated via special signals sent to the bubble memory and a current 2 to 4 times higher than necessary for cutting of bubbles from the seed bubble.

 The bubbles in a storage loop (and empty spaces for bubbles) constantly circulate around it.
-To read a bubble, it would be "replicated" by moving it to a larger propagation element to stretch the bubble, then it would be passed under a hairpin-shaped conductor to cut it into two with a current pulse which lasts 1/4 of a hertz and is shaped as a spike waveform with a long trailing edge, this would split the bubble in two, one of which would continue circulating in the storage loop, keeping the bubble and thus data safe in case of power failure.
+To read a bubble, it would be replicated by moving it to a row with progressively larger propagation elements to stretch the bubble, then it would be passed under a hairpin-shaped conductor to cut it into two with a current pulse shaped as a spike waveform with a long trailing edge.
+This would split the bubble in two, one of which would continue circulating in the storage loop, keeping the bubble and thus data safe in case of power failure.
 The other bubble would be moved to an output track to move it to a detector which is a magnetoresistive bridge, made of a column of interconnected permalloy chevrons where the chevrons are one behind the other, and before it there are similar columns of chevrons that are not interconnected.
 These stretch the bubbles to generate a larger output at the detector.
 The detector has a constant electric current, and when bubbles pass under it, they change slightly the electrical resistance and thus current in the detector, and the movement of the bubbles creates a voltage in the order of millivolts, and this is read as either a 1 or a 0.
 Because the bubble must be moved to a specific area to be read, there are latency constraints.
 After the detector the bubbles are run into a guard rail to destroy them.
 A 1 is represented by a bubble, and a 0 is represented by the absence of a bubble.

-The gadolinium gallium garnet wafers used as substrates for the bubble chips, were 3 inches in diameter and cost $100 each in 1982 as their production required the use of iridium crucibles.
+The gadolinium gallium garnet wafers used as substrates for the bubble chips were three inches in diameter and cost $100 each in 1982 as their production required the use of iridium crucibles.
+The garnet can be doped with Calcium, Magnesium and Zirconium.